jeremyrayjewell/cyber_journal/book-summaries/linux-basics-for-hackers-chapter-03.md

 - **Impersonate a specific host** : Send a DHCP DISCOVER with "*requested IP=192.168.10.254*" IP pf a specific host and some mis-configured server oblige, allowing you to steal traffic or perform MITM (*man in the middle*) attacks.

 - **Bypass VLAN/ACL tied to IP ranges** : Some internal apps trust anything from 10.10.0.0/24.
-By reneweing until the server hands out an address in that subnet, the attacker jumps the fence.
+By renewing until the server hands out an address in that subnet, the attacker jumps the fence.

 - **Blend into log files ("IP churn")** : Rotate leases every few minutes so SOC analysts see dozens of short-lived IPs instead of a single smoking gun.

 - **DHCP-Starvation DoS / Rogue DHCP** : Hammer the server with thousands of DISCOVERs, exhausting the pool.
 Then when legitimate hosts can't get an IP, attacker launches a **rogue DHCP** that answers instead, funneling victims' traffic through a malicious gateway/DNS.

-We can request a new IP addres from DHCP by running `dhclient` plus the interface we want the IP assigned to.
+We can request a new IP address from DHCP by running `dhclient` plus the interface we want the IP assigned to.
 I.e.:

 - `dhclient eth0`